prestodb/presto-kubernetes-operator/README.md

-# SteerD Presto Kubernetes Operator
+# Presto Kubernetes Operator

 [Kubernetes](https://kubernetes.io/docs/home/) is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
 Operators follow Kubernetes principles, notably the control loop.

-SteerD Presto Operator is a Kubernetes Operator for Presto to manage Presto clusters which are deployed as custom resources.
+Use this operator to manage Presto clusters which are deployed as custom resources.
 In short, the task of configuring, creating, managing, automatically scaling up and scaling-in of Presto cluster(s) in a Kubernetes environment has been made simple, easy and quick.

 ## Deploying Operator